rajupotharaju155/webdev-market-place-for-local-services/README.md

 All required javascript validations are inserted wherever needed

-   Before we Proceed with the frontend please create following tables in same database you can use MySql in Xampp server
+   Before we Proceed with the frontend please create (or import the database file, find it in "database/hackathon.sql") following tables in same database you can use MySql in Xampp server
    1) Table 1
         user signin and login credentials
       ![usertable](https://user-images.githubusercontent.com/53445466/66282140-dde89580-e8db-11e9-9eff-411123b3cd85.png)